aryan331277/Streamlit/README.md

 User-friendly input fields for urban parameters.

-5.Real-time predictions and visualizations.
+Real-time predictions and visualizations.

-Scalable and Customizable:
+5.Scalable and Customizable:

 Easily adaptable to different cities and datasets.